Kamuriki Station: History

 Kamuriki Station opened on 1 April 1945.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
+Station numbering was introduced on the line from February 2025, with the station being assigned number SN12.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 77 passengers daily (boarding passengers only).

 Surrounding area

 The station is located in a rural area, with no residences or buildings nearby.